Jane Eyre (2006 TV series): Distribution

 The worldwide premiere outside of the United Kingdom was in Spain.
 The production appeared on Antena 3 on 1 January 2007 as a four-hour program and had an audience of 2,056,000 or some 17.7% of the viewing audience.

 Jane Eyre was shown on Masterpiece Theatre on most PBS stations compressed into two hours each over two nights, on 21 January and 28 January 2007.
 Jane Eyre was rebroadcast on 30 December 2007 and 6 January 2008.
 It was the final broadcast of Masterpiece Theatre before WGBH retooled the classic anthology series into Masterpiece.

 RTP2 in Portugal premiered the series on 22 September 2008, 10.40 pm.
-It also aired on RTS2 (Serbia) and HTV2 (Croatia).
+It also aired on RTS 2 (Serbia) and HTV2 (Croatia).

 Critical reception

 Lucasta Miller states in The Guardian that, "The new BBC version shows that it is [...] possible to make successful drama by telling the story straight.
 It features an excellent performance from Toby Stephens, who manages to make Rochester simultaneously macho and vulnerable, and also from Ruth Wilson as a quizzical, strong and un-neurotic Jane."
 Barry Garron in The Hollywood Reporter suggests that, "the new adaptation written by Sandy Welch and directed by Susanna White doesn't add new colors to Bronte's romantic novel.
 Rather, it brings out all the shades and hues of the original portrait, restoring it to its full glory."
 Dennis Moore of USA Today, argued that, "The story is splendidly retold [...]
 From sweeping shots of the English countryside through all seasons to intimate scenes in the recesses of the manor house, this adaptation of Jane Eyre shows off a richness American TV projects rarely attempt.
 The appeal stretches beyond style.
 The lean scripting (even at four hours the program can't cover every one of Brontë's plot details), the expeditious pacing and the interaction among the actors are first-class, if not as brilliant as the more ambitious and magnificent Bleak House from last season."